flumedb/flumedb/README.md

 ### logs

 * [flumedb/flumelog-memory](https://github.com/flumedb/flumelog-memory) a log that is just an in memory array.
+* [flumedb/flumelog-level](https://github.com/flumedb/flumelog-level) a log on level.
+* [flumedb/flumelog-offset](https://github.com/flumedb/flumelog-offset) a log in a _file_ *recommended*.

 ### views

 * [flumedb/flumeview-reduce](https://github.com/flumedb/flumeview-reduce) a reduce function as a view.
 * [flumedb/flumeview-level](https://github.com/flumedb/flumeview-level) an implemented index on level.

+### other

+other modules that may come in useful

+* [flumedb/flumecli](https://github.com/flumedb/flumecli) instance command line interface
+* [flumedb/aligned-block-file](https://github.com/flumedb/aligned-block-file) read and write to a file with aligned blocks that are easy to cache.
+* [flumedb/test-flumelog](https://github.com/flumedb/test-flumedb) reusable tests for a flumelog.

 ## api